sjlua/pokedex-rn/README.md

 All Pokémon names and references used belong to Nintendo and The Pokémon Company Inc. I do not claim ownership over any IP related to Pokémon.

+## Future features
+- [x] Light/dark mode support.
+- [ ] Storing partner Pokemon locally to your device.
+- [ ] Add more statistics to the Statistics page such as Moves.
+- [ ] Add logo.
+- [ ] Code cleanup and refactoring.
+- [ ] Checklist for storing Pokemon caught status.
+- [ ] Onboarding flow which highlights core features.

 ## Credits
 This app was based on [Code with Beto](https://youtu.be/BUXnASp_WyQ)'s tutorial.